kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 Much simpler to express everything as HTML tags such as is done with Web Componets.
 It also allows you to easily use various template engines such as Jade so you don't have to write the HTML in the "old school" tag `< />` syntax.
 Nothing you can't achieve with pure HTML really.
 It is simply not true that it forces you to embed loads of logic inside the html.
 There are (always) ways around that as I will show in the following analysis...

+I have the deepest respect for the core team of Ember and the community.
+I have made many friends there too... but from a purely technical perspective, I think they have chosen to go down a wrong path with the bet on Handlebars and the coming HTML bars, even as I don't know the details of what is coming out of it.
+They really should scrap the use of Handlebars as a core component, and make it an optional "plugin".
+There is too much coupling IMO.
+It is also too "Rails like", which is why most of the core/community members have a Rails background.
+The web has moved on since Rails.
+We now inhabit a radically different world, which both React and Famo.us are testament to!
+Both a radical re-design and fresh ideas on of how to build modern, performant web (hybrid) app.

 ### Templating 2.0

-In the following, it turns out I have been analyzing an "old" prototype of the templating system.
-Latest one is to be found in Angular core.
-But the current one looks way less complete than the prototype.
-Still a little while  before it reaches sufficient stability!
+In the following, it turns out I have been analyzing a somewhat dated prototype of the templating system.
+The latest one is to be found in [Angular core](https://github.com/angular/angular/tree/master/modules/core/src) under `/compiler`.

+The most current templating "engine" looks way less complete than the prototype.
+We have to wait a little while  before it reaches sufficient maturity.
 I guess they are experimenting and refactoring a lot, but I think the general design is going to reflect a lot of the ideas sketched out in the [Templating Design](https://github.com/kristianmandrup/templating/blob/master/DESIGN.md) doc.
 A very interesting read!

 <cite>